 - Furniture upholstery

-As you can see, nubuck leather is popular that even some well-known brands use it to certain nubuck leather goods.
-For instance, Timberland makes very popular work boots made from nubuck leather and are great at withstanding the harsh weather.
+As you can see, nubuck leather is popular that even some well-known brands use it for certain nubuck leather goods.
+For instance, Timberland makes very popular work boots made from nubuck leather and is great at withstanding the harsh weather.
 Furthermore, Birkenstock is also a popular brand found in Germany which also makes some goods made from Nubuck leather.